How to Use Wax for Teeth Braces: A Parent’s Guide

 - Dry the Area: Use a clean tissue to dry the bracket or wire that’s causing irritation.
 Wax adheres better to dry surfaces.

 - Pinch Off a Piece of Wax: Take a small piece of wax, about the size of a pea.
-This is usually enough to cover the irritated area.
+This is usually enough to cover the bracket.

 - Soften the Wax: Roll the wax between your fingers to warm it up.
 This makes it easier to apply.